federueda/Apache-Kafka/Readme.md

 ## 2. Read the entire [Documentation of Apache Kafka.](https://kafka.apache.org/24/documentation/streams/)

 What is new / different about Kafka Streams?
-Write to paragraphs.
+Write two paragraphs.

 ## 3. Watch the AlphaGo Movie on Netflix